horiaomar25/edu-task/README.md

 - NodeJS - Server Enviroment
 - PlayWright - End to End Testing

+## Lessons Learned
+- This project allowed me to learn more about NextJS 's client side and server side components.
+It is a very useful framework when building full stack applications in comparison to React.
+- MaterialUI components helped with speeding up the styling process.
+I was able to explore different components to find what I needed for my project.
+I realize that MaterialUI has a lot more to offer.
+I look forward to delving deeper into MaterialUI for future projects.

 ## Future Scope
 I am working on adding authenitication (user login).
 I would also to create a Resource page where you can save useful information like art activities for future use.